Resin-Networks/arthur-api/TMS_API_SPEC_DRAFT.md

 # Arthur Verification API — TMS Integration Spec
-**Status:** Draft for review — not yet implemented **Last updated:** 2026-03-24
+**Status:** Draft for review
+**Last updated:** 2026-05-05

 ---

 ## Overview

 Arthur provides driver identity verification for freight brokerages.
-This API allows a TMS to programmatically initiate verifications, receive results via webhook, and review reports.
+This API allows a TMS to programmatically initiate verifications and receive results via webhook or polling.
+All driver PII stays inside Arthur.
+The TMS receives only verification status, never the underlying data.

 ### How it works

-1. TMS creates a verification via `POST /api/v1/verify` with optional match criteria
+1. TMS creates a verification via `POST /api/v1/verify` with optional match criteria.
+By default, drivers are texted a link to complete their verification.
-2. Arthur returns a verification link — the TMS delivers this link to the driver (via their own messaging, dispatch app, etc.)
-3. The driver opens the link on their phone and completes identity verification
+1. The driver opens the link on their phone and completes identity verification.
-4. Arthur processes the documents, runs checks against any match criteria provided, and fires a **webhook** to the TMS with the final result
+1. Arthur processes the documents, runs checks against any match criteria provided, and fires a **webhook** to the TMS as the verification moves through processing stages.
-5. The TMS can also poll status or retrieve the report on demand
+1. The TMS can also poll status on demand.

 ### Environments